RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ![](/assets/blog/prelude/prototype.png)

-We built a reactive query layer over the SQLite embedded relational database.
+The prototype is a reactive query layer over the SQLite embedded relational database.
 The reactive layer runs in the UI thread, and sends queries to a SQLite database running locally on-device.
 To run apps fully in the browser (pictured above), we run the SQLite database in a browser web worker and persist data to IndexedDB, using [SQL.js](https://sql.js.org) and [absurd-sql](https://github.com/jlongster/absurd-sql).
 To build desktop apps, we build the frontend UI in [Tauri](https://tauri.studio/) and run SQLite in a native process, persisting the device filesystem.
 For rendering, we use React, which interacts with Riffle via custom hooks.

 In this section, we’ll demo our prototype by showing how to use it to build a simplified iTunes-style music app.
 Our music collection is a very natural fit for a relational schema containing several normalized tables linked by foreign keys.
 Each track has an ID and name, and belongs to exactly one album: